-The contractual amounts disclosed in this analysis are gross undiscounted cash flows and therefore may not agree a. with the carrying amounts in the statement of financial position.
+The contractual amounts disclosed in this analysis are gross undiscounted cash flows and therefore may not agree with the carrying amounts in the statement of financial position.

+IFRS 7.B11, Insights 7.8.370.
 IFRS 7 does not define contractual maturities.
-Therefore, it leaves open to interpretation the amounts that need to b. be included in the analysis for certain types of financial liabilities - i.e. derivatives and perpetual instruments.
+Therefore, it leaves open to interpretation the amounts that need to be included in the analysis for certain types of financial liabilities - i.e. derivatives and perpetual instruments.
 In our view, both the interest and the principal cash flows should be included in the analysis, because this best represents the liquidity risk being faced by the entity.